Chairman of the Board

 and industry groups on policy and investment issues, Co-Chair of the Low Carbon Finance Group, and Chair of the Utility 2050 project led by Imperial College London.
 He also serves as a non-executive director for two UK companies in the solar and offshore wind sectors.

-Anthony was nominated to be a member of the board on 20th June 2017.
 He is a member of the following committees: Audit, Strategic Review, Environment, Social and Governance and Customer Service and Loss Reduction.

 Anthony has 35 years’ experience investing both debt and equity in infrastructure, particularly the electricity sector.
 These included; setting up